Min. time required: 1:00

 How to reach the Lake Geneva docks Copy link to clipboard

 Many towns on the lake can be reached by train and by car.
 If there's no rail station, you can travel by bus.
-Most towns are small, meaning you can reach the boat docks in minutes on foot.
+Most towns are small, meaning you can reach the ship piers in minutes on foot.

 From stations and bus stops to the boat docks

-There are many towns along the lake to board the boats.
-Below are some examples of how to reach the boat docks in several towns:
+There are many lakeside towns from which you can board the Lake Geneva ships.
+Below are some examples of how quickly you can reach the shipping piers in several towns.
+The Swiss timetable shows the exact route:

 • Bellevue: from the dock to the rail station: 5 minutes on foot